The Topic of the month at IPS International this June is Addictions

 There are lots of causes of addictions, but in the case of drugs, alcohol and nicotine, these substances affect the way you feel, both physically and mentally.
 These feelings can be enjoyable and create a powerful urge to use the substances again.

 Gambling may result in a similar mental “high” after a win, followed by a strong urge to try again and recreate that feeling.
 Gambling can develop into a habit that becomes very hard to stop.

 Want to know how drug abuse could affect you?

 Watch this drug abuse short film, showing the effect addiction can have on your relationships.

 Did you know?

 Anyone can develop an addiction.
-James Argent from the reality show TOWIE has recently spoken out about his cocaine addiction and how he suffered two near-fatal overdoses after hitting “rock bottom” which lead to him getting help and reaching out to friends.
+James Argent, a reality star, has battled drink and drug addiction since finding fame on TOWIE.
+James has spoken out about his cocaine addiction and how he suffered two near-fatal overdoses after hitting “rock bottom” which lead to him getting help and reaching out to friends.
 After a 10-week rehabilitation camp, he now regularly visits a local out-patient facility to maintain his sobriety.